 1. Define a topic: the topic has to be agreed with the department member who will act as a first supervisor.
 This is often a member of the O&I (Organisatie and Informatie) group, but any member of the Department of Information and Computing Sciences can act as your first supervisor.
 Arrange meetings with staff members to discuss possible options, based on their research interests (look at their webpages, their google scholar profile, the KonJoin system, or ask the graduation coordinator).
 If unsure about possible topics, please arrange a meeting with the graduation coordinator.
 Students can also try to arrange a project that fits within an internship with a company.
 Any project, however, requires a first supervisor from the department who guarantees for the scientific quality of the thesis project.
 An overview of the current availability of the supervisors is shown below (availability below zero means the supervisors are over-committed).

 2. MBI Colloquium enrollment: enroll in the MBI Colloquium [INFOCQMBI4].
 Regular and active participation in the colloquium is compulsory part of the MBI thesis project; exceptions can be made for students conducting their thesis project outside the Netherlands.
 For questions on the colloquium, please consult the webpage and/or contact the MBI colloquium coordinator.

-3. Write and get graduation request signed by your first supervisor (a.k.a., short proposal): together with the first supervisor, assemble the short proposal document using the template, which formalizes the topic of the thesis project.
-Your supervisor and you both have to sign this request.
+3. Write and sign the research application form: together with the first supervisor, describe your project's aims and research goals using the "research application form", which formalizes the topic of the thesis project.
+You and your first supervisor both have to sign this form.

-5. Formalize the graduation request: use this form to submit for signed graduation request and the signed work placement agreement, if any.
+5. Formalize the graduation request: use this website to submit the research application form and, if applicable, the signed work placement agreement.
 The graduation coordinator will check the proposal.
 If no issue arise, the data will be passed on to the student administration.